Driving in Corner Case: A Real-World Adversarial Closed-Loop Evaluation Platform for End-to-End Autonomous Driving: EXPERIMENTS

 To further demonstrate the impact of adversarial vehicles, we present a typical case study.
 Fig. \ref{case_adv} shows the evaluation scene, including the traffic flow, the generated images, and the output of the tested model.
 From the results, it can be observed that without adversarial vehicles, both UniAD and VAD pass successfully.
-However, when adversarial surrounding vehicles are introduced, UniAD fails to effectively avoid a collision when faced with an aggressive cut-in from the vehicle ahead, and VAD fails to make an avoidance maneuver and causes a collision in the intersection game scenario.
+However, when adversarial surrounding vehicles are introduced, although UniAD’s planned trajectory exhibits an evasive tendency, it fails to avoid a collision.
+And VAD also fails to make an avoidance maneuver and causes a collision in the intersection game scenario.
 It can be observed that the generated images have high fidelity, almost indistinguishable from real traffic scenes.
 The adversarial vehicles maintain consistency in both temporal and perspectival aspects, and their direction and positioning are generated accurately.
 Therefore, it can be concluded that the failure of the ego is due to the safety-critical corner case created by the adversarial interaction of the surrounding vehicles rather than image quality.
 This example demonstrates that our adversarial platform can effectively expose the limitations and potential problems of end-to-end models while maintaining a high level of scenario realism.